 C# 9.0, for example, enables developers to rid themselves of chunks of boilerplate code and instead write their main program at the top level.

-Another new feature is records, which C# lead designer Mads Torgersen discussed in anin October 2020.
+Another new feature is records, which C# lead designer Mads Torgersen discussed in an exclusive interview with TechRepublic in October 2020.
 Simply put, records are a reference type that allow a whole object to be immutable and make them act like a value instead.

 While records can be mutable, they are primarily built for better supporting immutable data models, Torgersen said.
 In a blog post announcing the new programming language, he explained: “A record is still a class, but the record keyword imbues it with several additional value-like behaviors.
 Generally speaking, records are defined by their contents, not their identity.
 In this regard, records are much closer to structs, but records are still reference types.”